moritzf/vertretungsplan-itg-android/README.md

-# itg-vertretungsplan-android
-Supply teacher plan app for the Ignaz-Taschner-Gymnasium.
+# "Vertretungsplan" Android app for the ITG